oVirt/ovirt-site/source/release/4.4.4/index.md

  - [BZ 1859092](https://bugzilla.redhat.com/1859092) **Logical Name is missing when attaching RO direct LUN to a VM**

    Previously, the logical name of LUN disks within the guest weren't pull to the user visibility.
 Now, the LUN logical name is pulled and shown in the disk device.

+#### oVirt Engine Data Warehouse

+ - [BZ 1866363](https://bugzilla.redhat.com/1866363) **[RFE] Add variables to choose specific entity**

+   Feature:

+Add '$host_id' and '$vm_id' variables to choose specific entity.

+Reason:

+In order to allow selection and search of virtual machines or hosts.

+Result:

+It will be possible to view the relevant reports according to a selected virtual machine or host.
+In addition it will be possible to search for the machine or host in the variable's search bar.

+ - [BZ 1851725](https://bugzilla.redhat.com/1851725) **[RFE] Add tags to grafana dashboards**

+   Feature:

+Add tags to grafana dashboards.

+The tags are:

+1. Cluster

+2. DC (Data Center)

+3. Host

+4. VM

+5. SD (Storage Domains)

+6. CPU

+7. Memory

+8. Disk

+9. Interface

+10. Downtime

+11. Uptime

+12. OS (Operating System)

+13. HA (High Availability)

+Reason:

+Adding tags will make it easier to sort and know the contents of dashboards.

+Result:

+Each dashboard will have a number of tags that describe the content displayed within it.

 #### oVirt Engine